-After weeks of being home nearly all day every day, I’m reminded how quickly our home becomes messy, cluttered, and disorganized… IF we’re not intentional about staying on top of it all.
+Over and over again, I’m reminded how quickly our home can become messy, cluttered, and disorganized… IF we’re not intentional about staying on top of it all.

 Different than strict “schedules” that dictate specific time periods and orders, routines are much more forgiving.

-Our family currently utilizes 3 daily routines to keep our home clean and decluttered enough.
+Our family currently utilizes 3 daily routines to keep our home clean and decluttered inbetween my weekly cleaning/laundry day.

 - open curtains